Be the other.

 The issue wasn’t one of interest or concern.

-I cared about her and her experience and feelings more than my own.
+I cared about her and her experience more than my own.

 It was something else.